Fast food in China: Burger King's success in China

 Burger King entered during a time where two major food giants, KFC and McDonald's, were competing for control over domestic markets in China.
 Burger King faced challenges in the domestic market as a significant portion of the population preferred chicken over beef when it came to meat options.
 As the Whopper was the flagship burger for Burger King, they were forced to adapt to local tastes and found success with chasing younger & more individualistic diners that resided primarily in the country's big cities.

 Starbucks

 Starbucks in Beijing

 Starbucks, a chain primarily known for their coffee, drinks, and quick service food opened their first store in the China World Trade Building, Beijing in January 1999.
 As of 2021, Starbucks has opened 5,000 stores in 200 different cities around all of mainland China.

-Environmental Actions
+Environmental actions

-Starbucks follows the ‘GOOD GOOD’ movement that revolves around the transition from plastic straws and unrecyclable materials to more sustainable packaging options like their biodegradable straw that is primarily built using coffee grounds and poly lactic acid.
-Wooden cutlery will also replace all plastic cutlery as well as offering other reusable server ware for use in-store.
-Starbucks as a company has set science-based preliminary targets for 50 percent reductions of carbon, water and waste globally by the year of 2030.
+Starbucks follows the 'GOOD GOOD' movement that revolves around the transition from plastic straws and unrecyclable materials to more sustainable packaging options like their biodegradable straw that is primarily built using coffee grounds and polylactic acid.
+Wooden cutlery will also replace all plastic cutlery as well as offering other reusable servingware for use in-store.
+Starbucks as a company has set science-based preliminary targets for 50 percent reductions of carbon, water and waste globally by 2030.